Castanopsis foxworthyi

 Castanopsis foxworthyi is a tree in the family Fagaceae.
 It is named for the botanist Frederick William Foxworthy.

 Description

 Castanopsis foxworthyi grows as a tree up to 30 m tall with a trunk diameter of up to 60 cm.
 The smooth bark is blackish brown.
 The coriaceous leaves measure up to 12 cm long.
 Its ovoid nuts measure up to 2 cm long.

 Distribution and habitat

 Castanopsis foxworthyi grows naturally in Peninsular Malaysia and Borneo.
-Its habitat is dipterocarp, peat swamp and kerangas forests from sea-level to 2100 m altitude.
+Its habitat is dipterocarp, peat swamp and kerangas forests from sea-level to 2100 m elevation.